jskrist/channelLogger/README.md

 # channelLogger
 This is a bot that logs unique messages from a Discord channel and information about the user that posted the message.
 It also allows for management of this data, so you can get a report of how many messages each user has contributed, as well as delete entries from the log either by user, or by message, or wipe the entire log.
-It is intended to be a starter bot that introduces some of the basic staeps required to create a bot.
+It is intended to be a starter bot that introduces some of the basic steps required to create a bot.

 ## How to create a Discord Bot